grafana/grafana/docs/sources/features/datasources/cloudwatch.md

 ## Pricing

-The Amazon CloudWatch data source for Grafana uses the following CloudWatch API calls to list and retrieve metrics:
+The Amazon CloudWatch data source for Grafana uses the `ListMetrics` and `GetMetricData` CloudWatch API calls to list and retrieve metrics.
-ListMetrics
-GetMetricData
 Please see the [CloudWatch pricing page](https://aws.amazon.com/cloudwatch/pricing/) for pricing information about these API calls.

 Every time you pick a dimension in the query editor Grafana will issue a ListMetrics request.
 Whenever you make a change to the queries in the query editor, one new request to GetMetricData will be issued.

 Please note that for Grafana version 6.5 or higher, all API requests to GetMetricStatistics have been replaced with calls to GetMetricData.
 This change enables better support for CloudWatch metric math and enables the use of search expressions.
 While GetMetricStatistics qualified for the CloudWatch API free tier, this is not the case for GetMetricData calls.
 For more information, please refer to the [CloudWatch pricing page](https://aws.amazon.com/cloudwatch/pricing/).

-## Service Quota
+## Service Quotas

 AWS defines quotas, or limits, for resources, actions, and items in your AWS account.
 Depending on the number of queries in your dashboard and the amount of users accessing the dashboard, you may reach the limit for the allowed number of CloudWatch GetMetricData requests per second.
 Note that quotas are defined per account and per region.
-If you're using multiple regions or have set up more than one CloudWatch data source to query against multiple accounts, you need to request a quota increase for each account and each region.
+If you're using multiple regions or have set up more than one CloudWatch data source to query against multiple accounts, you need to request a quota increase for each account and each region in which you hit the limit.

 To request a quota increase, visit the [AWS Service Quotas console](https://console.aws.amazon.com/servicequotas/home?r#!/services/monitoring/quotas/L-5E141212).